Hot dog cart: Health regulations

 Health code regulations are usually dictated by county health departments, and as a result, they vary widely across the United States and Canada.
 In addition to determining what types of foods are allowed to be served, these local codes often specify mandates of what equipment should be installed on a mobile food cart.
 Such codes also ensure that the food cart has built-in facilities for achieving appropriate hygiene levels for the cart, the equipment and utensils being used, and the operator handling the food.
 This may include hot and cold running water, an insulated ice box, and a number of separate sinks for washing hands and utensils.

 Some areas specify that a cart have as many as four of these sinks.
-In addition, local health codes may require the cart to be physically inspected by the local health department, and that a cart operator attend a training course in safe food handling and preparation.
-This is why, when planning to start operating a hot dog cart, the first thing one should do is to contact the local health department and ask for the person in charge of the restaurant inspections.
+Local health codes may require the cart to be physically inspected by the local health department, and that a cart operator attend a training course in safe food handling and preparation.
+This is why, when planning to start operating a hot dog cart, the first thing one should do is to contact the local health department and ask for the person in charge of restaurant inspections.
 This is the person that will tell you the features you can and cannot have on your cart.